Nasruddin/angular2-starter/README.md

 `npm run dumpprod`

-To access the resource Clone [this](https://github.com/Nasruddin/jwt-auth-springboot).
-After cloning the running the server it will be allow to access the resouce which will use access token to access resource.
+To access the REST Endpoints, please clone [this](https://github.com/Nasruddin/jwt-auth-springboot).
+After cloning the repo, try running the server.
+The server give to access the resouce which is secured by Spring Security and JWT.

 ## Contributors